FA World Service Business Convention - Procedure for Submitting Motions

 FA’s Twelve Concepts remind us that the FA World Service Conference (WSC), which is the voting body at the annual FA World Service Business Convention, has the principal responsibility to act on behalf of FA as a whole in the maintenance of our worldwide services.
 The Conference assembles annually to discuss and act upon matters related to general policy, finance, and our efforts to strengthen service at all levels of our fellowship.
 The Conference consists of the following members:

-- Individuals, elected by FA meetings to represent the needs of the fellowship as a whole, who have at least five years of abstinence and have completed one AWOL;
+- Individuals, elected by FA meetings to represent the needs of the fellowship as a whole, who have at least five years of continuous abstinence in FA; regularly attend the meeting that elects them; have completed at least one in-depth study of the Twelve Steps in sequence, using a method focused on food addiction and requiring abstinence throughout each Step, within the current term of abstinence; and demonstrate physical, mental, and spiritual recovery.

 - FA WSI officers and committee chairs.